jehogit/merging-pulling-exercise/README.md

 - In the main repo, the instructor merges the new change into master by approving the PR.

 - Everyone should now sync their repo via `git pull`.
-Note that people who selected the same color should/might(?) now get a merge conflict...
+Note that people who selected the same color should now see a merge conflict.

 - In case there's a conflict, you should resolve the conflict by opening the issue